qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - hello how do of change my email password i have change the password in the service provider but i can not change in the app
 - how to change email password in to get a
 - i need to change my password i do not know the password
-- had to change password for my work emails the problem is my emails are not loading how do i change my password so i can get messages
+- I had to change password for my work emails
 - i want to change my password
 - change password option is not there every time we need to delete and add the account of you want to change the password
 - how to change my password